 HHRA is concerned that rising exposures to pesticides and other chemicals used in food production and processing may be increasing cancer risk.

-Every day of everyone’s life, literally billions of small mistakes are made as our bodies replenish themselves.
+Every day of everyone’s life, literally billions of small mistakes are made as our cells replicate and our bodies age.
 Human growth and renewal happens when cells divide.
 When a cell divides, DNA must be copied and replicated in the new cells, but sometimes the replication process is slightly flawed, leading to a few mismatches in our internal genetic code.
-Some are the seeds of cancer.
+Some such errors sow the seeds of cancer.

-Our immune systems almost immediately recognize the aberrant DNA and attack it as if it were a foreign virus or bacterium.
+Our immune system almost immediately recognizes the aberrant DNA and attacks it as if it were a foreign virus or bacterium.
 But sometimes the immune system is otherwise occupied dealing with, for example, an ear or urinary infection, pneumonia, or COVID.
 Some people take immuno-suppressive drugs in the hope of reducing inflammation, combating allergies, or to avoid rejection of an organ transplant.

-So a small fraction of those aberrant cell growths that get their start every day in you and me are not fully and quickly snuffed out.
+So for all of us, a small fraction of our daily allotment of aberrant cells are not fully and quickly snuffed out.
 And so they grow.

-Only a small fraction of aberrant cell growths have what it takes to progress to cancer.
-But regrettably, some do.
+But fortunately for humankind, only a very small fraction of aberrant cell growths progress to cancer.
+But regrettably some do.
 To progress to a cancerous growth or tumor, aberrant cell masses have to be fed the nutrients they need to quickly multiply, while also warding off the next, and next, and next wave of attacks by the immune system.

 Maintaining the supply of nutrients needed to feed early-stage cancerous cell growth requires a remarkable range of tricks, as does neutralizing — and surviving — each new effort by the immune system to shut down cancerous cell growths.